ComplexSecurity/knowledge-base/docs/tools/ncrack.md

 - `-P password-file.txt`: Specifies a file containing a list of potential passwords to try.
 - `target-host`: Specifies the target host or IP address.

->[!info]
+!!! info
->Ncrack will attempt to log in to the SSH service on the target host using the "admin" username and each password from the provided password file (`password-file.txt`).
+    Ncrack will attempt to log in to the SSH service on the target host using the "admin" username and each password from the provided password file (`password-file.txt`).
 It will report back if it successfully finds the correct password or if the attack is unsuccessful.